What can we help you with?

 How much homework is assigned?

 The amount of homework varies with the age and ability of the student and the subject matter being taught.
 Teachers may choose not to assign any homework, but students who do not complete their assignments in class will automatically have homework.
 This encourages students to use their class time wisely.
-Grades one to three may be assigned up to thirty minutes a night, grades four to six up to sixty, junior high up to an hour and a half, and senior high up to two hours.
+Grades 1 to 3 may be assigned up to 30 minutes a night, Grades 4 to 6 up to 60, Junior High up to an hour and a half, and Senior High up to 2 hours.
 While most students do not need this amount of time, some students will.
 Those who routinely exceed these maximums should have their program adjusted.
 Our students also do scripture memory work that may involve some extra practice time at home.

 How does your Kindergarten program run?